Synthesis of Phospholipids

 Phosphatidylinositols (PI or PtdIns)

 The phosphatidylinositols contain almost exclusively stearic acid at carbon 1 and arachidonic acid at carbon 2.
 Phosphatidylinositols composed exclusively of non-phosphorylated inositol exhibit a net charge of –1 at physiological pH.
 Phosphatidylinositols exist in membranes with various levels of phosphate esterified to the hydroxyls of the inositol.
-Molecules with phosphorylated inositol are termed phosphoinositides.
-The phosphoinositides are important intracellular transducers of signals emanating from the plasma membrane.
+Molecules with phosphorylated inositol are termed phosphoinositides and those that contain inositol with more than one phosphate are referred to as polyphosphoinositides.

 Phosphatidylinositol Synthesis

-In humans, the synthesis of a PI (as well as a PG) begins with the formation of CDP-diacylglycerol (CDP-DAG) from phosphatidic acid (PA) and CTP.
+In humans, the synthesis of a phosphatidylinositol, PI (as well as a PG), begins with the formation of CDP-diacylglycerol (CDP-DAG) from phosphatidic acid (PA) and CTP.
 The synthesis of CDP-DAG is catalyzed by at least four enzymes that includes CDP-diacylglycerol synthase 1 and CDP-diacylglycerol synthase 2, which are encoded by the CDS1 and CDS2 genes, respectively.
 In humans the major enzyme responsible for the synthesis of CDP-DAG used for PI synthesis is likely to be the CDS2 encoded enzyme.

 A third enzyme that can generate CDP-DAG is a bifunctional enzyme that is primarily responsible for the condensation of a CDP-DAG with myo-inositol forming a PI and CMP.
 This latter enzyme is called CDP-diacylglycerol–inositol 3-phosphatidyltransferase and it is encoded by the CDIPT gene.
 The CDIPT encoded enzyme is also referred to simply as phosphatidylinositol synthase, PIS.
 In the reverse direction, the generation of CDP-DAG by CDIPT, which is dependent on CMP, is believed to function to reduce the cellular content of PI and, as such, is not considered a significant pathway for the generation of CDP-DAG to be utilized in phospholipid synthesis.